 All this is a cumulative result of effectively utilizing your resource pool.
 Thus, improving resource utilization can ultimately work wonders for your firm.

-In conclusion, here is the wrap-up with all the key dos and don’ts that will help you optimize resource utilization,
+In conclusion, here is the wrap-up with all the key dos and don’ts that will help you ensure effective utilization.